andreeeeaaaaas/my-digital-space/_pages/projects/making accessibility conformance easier.md

 The tool saved product teams valuable hours and effort in manually reporting, as well as the Head of Accessibility over 2 weeks in sifting through the data.
 More importantly, the tool brought visibility to product accessibility across portfolios and allowed directors and executives to lead from this data.
 ## Outcomes

-- 1 hr to report → 1 minute for 200+ products
+- 1 hr → 1 minute for product teams to report their results, for 200+ products
-- Bottleneck on an individual → distributed to product teams
+- Bottlenecked process, dependent on an individual → work evenly distributed to product teams
 - Invisible accessibility → transparent results.

 ## Challenge